The term tent air conditioner can refer to anything from a refrigerant-filled AC to a fan, at least as you read posts on it.

 3 fan speeds, Remote, Dehumidifier mode for damp days when you want to get rid of humidity without cooling the air.
 Timer and digital display.
 In short, it’s fancier than the Frigidaire model above, and hence the cost difference.

-This is a quality room AC that will keep tents cool with 3-6 people in them, depending on outside weather conditions.
+This is a quality room AC that will keep tents cool with 3-6 people in them, depending on outdoor weather conditions.
 Fan-only mode moves air when the temperature is OK, but the air is getting stale.
 The fan makes for great white noise too.
 When taking little ones camping, that comes in handy.
 It’s Energy Star certified for lower energy

 You’ll pay more than if you buy an evaporative cooler – but you’ll get genuine air cooling regardless of the climate.